kornislaw/dominik.piekarczyk.info/content/2016-04-18 Programming Examples.md

 Twitter Thought Leaders
 -----------------------

+#### tl;dr

+The goal was to define a list of the top thought leaders in the blockchain community.
+It was done by analysing the network of Twitter accounts of the starting list of leaders and by following their relationships to discover additional ones.
+Then they were ranked by the number of followers from the list.

+#### In detail

-I was asked to prepare a list of top thought leaders in the blockchain space.
-We had a starting list of candidates - people active in this space and well known in the community.
-But we wanted to make sure we're not missing anybody important.
+The goal was to define a list of the top thought leaders in the blockchain space.

-The idea was to use Twitter and its API to find out who is following who.
-Itratively e By doing this we could

-In effect we got a list that su
+We had a starting list of candidates - a short list of authorities recognized by the community.

+Since extensive use of Twitter is a very common thing among these people, I decided to go this way.

+The idea was the following: if recognized leaders follow a twitter user, he/she is likely another leader in this space.

+I used Twitter's API to calculate numbers of followers and who is following who within the shortlist.
+Then we were adding new users iteratively.
+After a few iterations we had a long list of potential leaders and then we calculated the rank of top leaders by their popularity within the community.

+In the end we proved ourselves that our initial list was quite comprehensive, but we also found a few new interesting people who we added to the top list.

+Blockchain was just a focus topic, but this may be applied to finding thought leaders in any community.

+Another advantage is you can rerun this software cyclically to adjust the list as the network changes.

+#### Tech details

+* Keywords: `Python`, `Tweepy`, `Twitter API`, `rest`, `json`
+* We used a `cli` interface and then `ipython notebooks` for the analysis.

 Crunchbase Scraper
 ------------------